 In the 1870s, when the OS 1st edition was mapped, a smithy stood beside the road at this point, pretty much underneath where the carriageway runs today.
 This was described as being ‘in good repair’ in the Name Books and persisted onto the 1906 2nd ed before vanishing at some point in the first half of the 20th century.

 Time being of the essence, I made like the smithy and vanished.
-I fairly raced past Culgower House – a farmhouse built around 1850 – and then, another mile and half on, I passed the hamlet of Lothmore, which has always sat on its own minor road parallel to, and uphill of, the main road.
+I fairly raced past Culgower House – a farmhouse built around 1850 – and then, another mile and half on, I passed the hamlet of Lothmore, (Loth Mhòr, ‘great Loth’) which has always sat on its own minor road parallel to, and uphill of, the main road.

 Below Lothmore, the A9 crossed the Allteenie Burn on a straightened alignment with an earlier Telford-era bridge peeking shyly out from a veil of vegetation upstream.
 Lest I embarrass it further, I kept on going.

-Yet another mile and a half onwards was Lothbeg, where a significant U-shaped road loop was not only cut off by subsequent road development but also pretty much obliterated.
+Three quarters of a mile past Crackaig was Lothbeg, where a significant U-shaped road loop was not only cut off by subsequent road development but also pretty much obliterated.
 Here, the new bridge actually was a proper bridge instead of a culvert, which meant I enjoyed a fleeting section of pedestrian pavement for its length.
 This always amuses me.

 I get that including a pedestrian footway is a general design requirement of road bridges and I’m always grateful for its provision.
 But when there has been no such thing beside the road for miles before the bridge, nor will there be for miles after, it always seems a bit incongruous.